-Vanishing Paradise is a program launched in 2009 by the National Wildlife Federation and Ducks Unlimited to advocate for restoration of the Mississippi River Delta.
-From meeting with legislators at the state Capitol to connecting outdoor industry leaders to the conservation movement, we're educating on the issue of coastal restoration in duck blinds, out on the water and in D.C. — and everywhere in between.
+Vanishing Paradise is a program of the National Wildlife Federation that unites sportsmen to advocate for restoration of the Mississippi River Delta, the Gulf Coast and the Everglades.
+From partnering with other conservation groups to complete a restoration project that builds new wetlands, to meeting with legislators at the state Capitol, to connecting outdoor industry leaders to the conservation movement, we're educating on the issue of coastal restoration in duck blinds, out on the water and in D.C. — and everywhere in between.

 Engaging with leaders to reconnect the river with its wetlands.

 Our Vanishing Paradise Sporting Council is a group of volunteer leaders who have a passion for the outdoors and for passing on our nation's conservation legacy.
 These individuals are working to enhance and expand Vanishing Paradise's reach so hunters and anglers across the country are aware of the Mississippi River Delta's and the Gulf Coast's importance to fish and waterfowl — and become inspired to take action to protect this great American landscape.

 Vanishing Paradise staff coordinate and host fly-ins in D.C. and around the Gulf to bring conservation leaders together to educate and advocate with elected officials, policy influencers and other decision-makers.
 These meetings help us convey our message that we support a wide range of restoration solutions for hunting and fishing habitats, and we want to ensure funding is spent strategically to gain the most returns for the future.

 Keeping the conversation fun with Conservation on Tap.

 We host Conservation on Tap events in communities across the Gulf Coast, allowing us to bring our conservation messages to local breweries and connect with in-state conservation organizations, the hunters and anglers community and government agencies.